-When to use interface and abstract class is one of the most popular object oriented design questions and almost always asked in Java, C# and C++ interviews.
-In this article, we will mostly talk in context of Java programming language, but it equally applies to other languages as well.
-Question usually starts with difference between abstract class and interface in Java, which is rather easy to answer, especially if you are familiar with syntax of Java interface and abstract class.
-Things start getting difficult when interviewer ask about when to use abstract class and interface in Java, which is mostly based upon solid understanding of popular OOPS concept like Polymorphism, Encapsulation, Abstraction, Inheritance and Composition.
-Many programmer fumbles here, which is natural because most of them haven't gone through real system design process and haven’t seen the impact of choosing one over other.
-Repercussion of design decisions are best known during maintenance phase, a good design allows seamless evolution while maintaining a fragile design is nightmare.
-As I have said previously, some time object oriented design interview questions also helps to understand a topic better, but only if you are willing to do some research and not just mugging the answer.
-Questions like when to use abstract class and interface falls under same category.
-In order to best understand this topic, you need to work out some scenarios, examples etc. It's best to get this kind of knowledge as part of your work but even if you don't get there, you can supplement them by reading some good books like Head First design pattern and doing some object-oriented software design exercises.
-In this article, we will learn difference between abstract class and interface in Java programming language and based upon our understanding of those differences, we will try to find out some tips and guidelines to decide when its better to use abstract class over interface or vice-versa.
+When to use interface and abstract class is one of the most popular object oriented design questions and almost always asked in Java, C#, and C++ interviews.
+In this article, we will mostly talk in the context of Java programming language, but it equally applies to other languages as well.
+The question usually starts with a difference between abstract class and interface in Java, which is rather easy to answer, especially if you are familiar with the syntax of Java interface and abstract class.
+Things start getting difficult when interviewer ask about when to use abstract class and interface in Java, which is mostly based upon a solid understanding of popular OOPS concepts like Polymorphism, Encapsulation, Abstraction, Inheritance, and Composition.
+Many programmers fumbles here, which is natural because most of them haven't gone through real system design process and haven’t seen the impact of choosing one over other.

 Write a Java program to check if a linked list is circular or cyclic, and how do you find if a linked list contains loop or cycles in Java are some common linked list related data structure interview questions asked in various Java Interviews.
 This is some time asked as follow-up question of basic linked list questions like inserting element at beginning, middle and end of linked list or finding length of linked list.
 In order to solve linked list related algorithmic question in Java, you need to be familiar with concept of singly linked list, doubly linked list and circular linked list.
 Until stated specifically, most questions are based on singly linked list.
 For those who are not familiar of linked list data structure, its a collection of nodes.
 Each node contains two parts data and address, where address part points to another node in linked list.
 Last node of linked list, often referred as tail points to null.
 Also a singly list can only move in one direction, towards end.
 Now, let's come back to this question.
 Good thing about this question is that, it can also be solved by using two pointer approach discussed in How to find middle element of linked list in single pass.
 If a linked list contains a loop or cycle it is known as circular or cyclic linked list.
 As I said we can use two pointer approach to check if a linked list is circular or not.

 So, you have a List of Integers and you want to convert them into int array?
 Yes you read it write, not on Integer array but int array.
 Though in most practical purpose, Integer array can be used in place of int because of autoboxing in Java, you still need an int if your method accepts it.
 In Java, you can not type cast an Integer array into int array.
 Many Java programmer think about toArray() method from java.util.List to convert a List into Array, but unfortunately toArray() is useless in most of times.
 It doesn't allow you to convert List into primitive arrays.
 Though you can convert List of Integers to array of Integers, but not array of primitive int.
 This is true for List of all wrapper class e.g. List of Float, Double, Long, toArray() method can return array of wrapper class but not primitives.
 After looking into Java Collection API, It seems that only traditional for loop or foreach can help, which involves iterating over Integer array and storing them into int, but fortunately, I came across Apache Commons ArrayUtils class.
 ArrayUtils can do this work for us, It has several overloaded methods to convert Object arrays into primitive arrays.
-For example, you can convert an array of Double i.e. Double to primitive double array e.g. double.
-This example once again reinforced my thinking to include Apache Commons lang and Google's Guava by default in any Java project, they are rich and effectively complement standard JDK library.

 Recently this question to asked was one of my reader, which inspired me to write this tutorial.
 There was usual check to solve this problem using both recursion and iteration.
 To be frank, calculating sum of digit of an integral number, is not difficult, but I have still seen quite a few programmers fumbles, even after providing hint in terms of division and modules operator.
 Key point here is to know how to use division and modules operator in Java.
 For this kind of exercise including reversing a number, where you need to find digits from a number, use division operator to remove right, and use modules operator or % to get right most digits.
 For example if you have number 1234 than 1234/10 will give you 123 i.e. right most digit 4 is removed, while 1234%10 will give you 4, which is the right most digit in that number.
 If you know this property, you can easily solve lots or problems which are related to reversing numbers e.g. checking if a number is palindrome or finding Armstrong numbers in Java.